Crystal-Ball-ZG/nft-discord-bot/README.md

 # Zeitgeist Seer Badge Bot
 This is the repo for the zeitigeist seer program badge issuing discord bot.

+# DEPRECATED
+This bot code has been absorbed by our private service layer, but keeping it here for reference.

 ### Definitions
 - **Bot.** The discord bot nodejs process.
 - **Minting server.** Zeitgeist minting api that is called by the bot to mint.